tiliajs/tilia/website/src/pages/docs.md

 ### tilia

-Transform an object or array into a tilia value.
+Transform an object or array into a reactive tilia value.

 ```typescript
 import { tilia } from "tilia";